amanyrath/spend/README.md

 ### Prerequisites

-- Python 3.11 or higher
+- Python 3.11 or 3.12 (Python 3.14 is not yet fully supported by pandas)
 - pip

+**Important:** If you're using Python 3.14, pandas 2.1.3 won't compile.
+Either:
+- Use Python 3.11 or 3.12 instead (recommended)
+- Or update pandas to 2.2.0+ in requirements.txt

 ### Installation

+**Yes, you need a virtual environment.** It's recommended to isolate project dependencies.

-1. Clone the repository:
+1. Clone the repository (if not already done):
 ```bash
 git clone <repository-url>
 cd spend